|WOULD YOU LIKE THIS|

 "Millie works 24/7, exhausting herself and threatening her health.
 If only her friend James would leave her alone and stop trying to help.
 She does not need help from anyone.
 Her life is under control.
 If only she could sleep…"

 The Protagonist wishes for some basic human need.
 Perhaps she needs someone to love her, a purpose in life, or acceptance.
-This works well if we first see her as uncaring or selfish.
+This works well if we first see her as caring or unselfish.

 "Marcia cares for her dying mother for years, laying her own hopes and dreams aside.
-Now that her mother is gone, Marcia reaches out for acceptance in a world she doesn't understand."
+Now that he mother is gone, Marcia reaches out for acceptance in a world she doesn't understand."

 The Protagonist grieves.
 She has lost a child, a beloved spouse, or her last living relative.
 A reader won't know why she grieves, but we don't want a bunch of back-story to explain her actions.
 Instead, we should learn more through the action and plot of the story.